Hamilton (By Baldwin)

 “Hamilton” has always been known for being a well made, durable piano of good quality, and was marketed to be a more affordable alternative to the costlier Baldwin line.
-During the 20th Century, Hamilton pianos could often be found in schools, churches, and studios where pianos were meant to endure harsh and constant use.
+For over a century, Hamilton pianos were often found in schools, churches, and studios where pianos were meant to endure harsh and constant use.
 Today, the Baldwin and Hamilton names are owned by the Gibson Guitar Company of Nashville, Tennessee.

 Can you find your instrument listed in these antique catalogs?